List of Q Idioms:

 - She wanted to marry a man with quite a bit of money so she found someone who was 20 years older.

-- It’s cloudy here on weekends so we go skiing where there’s quite a bit of sunshine in the mountains.
+- It’s cloudy here on weekends so we go skiing up in the mountains where there’s quite a bit of sunshine above the clouds.

 - You have quite a few boyfriends, don’t you?